dessertlab/EVIL/INSTALL.md

 ## Step 3: Running Experiments
 This section briefly describes how to replicate the experiment mentioned in the paper.
-Before running any of the bash commands ensure that you conda environment is **activated**.
+If you are using an anaconda environment, please ensure that you conda environment is **activated** before running any of the bash commands below.

 ### CodeBERT
 To Launch the finetuning and evaluation processes of CodeBERT the basic command template is as follows: <br>